LuiseFreese/M365BootCamp/MakeYourApp-HomeScreen.md

   * set the .Displaymode property to `disabled`
  This way, its greyed out, which makes sense, as we allready are on the home screen.

- 🚀 You can now proceed with te next step
+ 🚀 You can now proceed with the next step